pevers/parkiet/collector/README.md

 # Data

-We collected a list of popular Dutch podcasts and transcribed the audio.
+We collected a list of popular Dutch podcasts and "hoorspelen" and transcribed the audio.
 Quality control is done via the transcription model and the audio is then split into segments up to 30 seconds after which prompts are generated.

 Strategy to collect sensible data: